maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 }
 ```

-It's 2025 and we got LLMs so it would be a waste of time to translate this code to e.g. Python.
+It's 2025, and we got LLMs, so it would be a waste of time to translate this code to, e.g., Python.
-The resulting key is independant of any serial number so the key should work for any flash dumps.
+The resulting key is independent of any serial number, so the key should work for any flash dumps.

-## Summary of reversing U-Boot
+## Summary of Reversing U-Boot

 By reversing the U-Boot I was able to find some non-public functionality.
 The `generate_xor_table` can be used to generate an XOR key.
-By inverting the `upload` function flash dumps can be decrypted now.
+By inverting the `upload` function, flash dumps can be decrypted now.

-## Option Questions
+## Open Questions

-There is some functionality I do not yet understand (e.g. `oem dunst` and `oem prep`), but likely its also not relevant for my goal which is observing what the Draeme robot is doing during normal operation to discover security flaws.
+There is some functionality I do not yet understand (e.g. `oem dunst` and `oem prep`), but likely it's also not relevant for my goal, which is observing what the Dreame robot is doing during normal operation to discover security flaws.

-Also I'm very unsure why the flash dumps are encrypted.
+Also, I'm very unsure why the flash dumps are encrypted.
-This creates a dependence to the author of the rooting method.
-If you brick your device you need help by them.
-If you would just have the flash dump then I would assume reverting your robot should "just work".
+This creates a dependence on the author of the rooting method.
+If you brick your device, you need help from them.
+If you would just have the flash dump, then I would assume reverting your robot should "just work".

 I also wondered why the flash dump is only 1200MB while the whole flash is 4GB of the Dreame X40.
 The most important partitions are in the first 500MB as this partition layout shows: